-This homage to the grindhouse cinema of the ‘70s is set in the present but that’s it has plenty of throwbacks to the days of drive in theaters.
-The crackling picture, the exploitative nature of the film, many of the set pieces and the filter that was used to shoot this picture make it look as though it could have been made in the ‘70s.
+This homage to the grindhouse cinema of the ‘70s is set in the present but it has plenty of throwbacks to the days of the drive-in cinema.
+The crackling picture, the exploitative nature of the film, many of the set pieces, and the filter that was used to shoot this flick make it look as though it could be a lost relic from the ‘70s.

 Director(s): Robert Rodriguez

 Stars: Rose McGowan, Freddy Rodriguez, Josh Brolin, Marley Shelton, Michael Biehn, Bruce Willis